kxk-4498/MicroserviceAnomalyDetection/README.md

 `sudo python -u run_experiment.py --use_k3s_cluster --no_exfil --config_file ../sockshop_experiment.json --localhostip FRONT-END-CLUSTER-IP --localport 80`

 NOTE: Need to add autoscaling support to the kubespray cluster
+NOTE: To collect cadvisor metrics, use this command `python3 influx_csv_dumper.py -db cadvisor -tl 15m`, where -tl is the Length of time for the dump